How to interact with the data in VR

 “Edit min”

-to set the minimum threshold (floor) of the voxel intensity mapping
+Set the minimum threshold (floor) of the voxel intensity mapping.

 “Edit max”

-to set the maximum threshold (cieling) of the voxel intensity mapping
+Set the maximum threshold (ceiling) of the voxel intensity mapping.

 “Reset threshold”

-to reset the thresholding to the default (startup) values
+Reset the thresholding to the default (startup) values.

-to set the color map to a favourite one.
-Options are: plasma, turbo, rainbow, magma, inferno, viridi, cube helix
+Set the colour map to a preferred one.
+Options are: cube helix,

-to reset the color mapping to the default magma color map
+Reset the colour mapping to the default colour map (inferno).

 Changing ray marching settings